-The Fenix sensor calibration is undertaken annually at ARSF's lab at Gloucester airport in collaboration with the NERC Field Spectroscopy Facility to ensure spectral (wavelength) and radiometric accuracy.
-The calibration event in February 2015 covers the flights from September 2014 until present.
+The Fenix sensor calibration is undertaken annually in collaboration with the NERC Field Spectroscopy Facility to ensure spectral (wavelength) and radiometric accuracy.
+The calibration event in February 2016, undertaken at the British Antarctic Survey's facilities in Cambridge, covers all flights from January 2016 until present.